George Meade: Later life and death

 Meade was presented with a gold medal from the Union League of Philadelphia in recognition for his success at Gettysburg.

 Meade was a commissioner of Fairmount Park in Philadelphia from 1866 until his death.
-The city of Philadelphia gave Meade's wife a house at 1836 Delancey Place in which he lived also.
+The city of Philadelphia gave Meade's wife a house at 1836 Delancey Place in which he also lived.
 The building still has the name "Meade" over the door, but is now used as apartments.

 Meade received an honorary doctorate in law (LL.D.) from Harvard University, and his scientific achievements were recognized by various institutions, including the American Philosophical Society and the Philadelphia Academy of Natural Sciences.

 Having long suffered from complications caused by his war wounds, Meade died on November 6, 1872, in the house at 1836 Delancey Place, from pneumonia.
 He was buried at Laurel Hill Cemetery.

 Legacy

-Meade has been memorialized with several statues including an equestrian statue at Gettysburg National Military Park by Henry Kirke Bush-Brown, the George Gordon Meade Memorial statue by Charles Grafly, in front of the E. Barrett Prettyman United States Courthouse in Washington D.C., and the equestrian statue by Alexander Milne Calder and one by Daniel Chester French atop the Smith Memorial Arch, both in Fairmount Park in Philadelphia.
+Meade has been memorialized with several statues including an equestrian statue at Gettysburg National Military Park by Henry Kirke Bush-Brown; the George Gordon Meade Memorial statue by Charles Grafly, in front of the E. Barrett Prettyman United States Courthouse in Washington, D.C.; an equestrian statue by Alexander Milne Calder; and one by Daniel Chester French atop the Smith Memorial Arch, both in Fairmount Park in Philadelphia.
 A bronze bust of Meade by Boris Blai was placed at Barnegat Lighthouse in 1957.

-The United States Army's Fort George G. Meade in Fort Meade, Maryland, is named for him, as are Meade County, Kansas, Fort Meade, Florida, Fort Meade National Cemetery and Meade County, South Dakota.
+The United States Army's Fort George G. Meade in Fort Meade, Maryland, is named for him, as are Meade County, Kansas; Fort Meade, Florida; Fort Meade National Cemetery; and Meade County, South Dakota.
 The Grand Army of the Republic Meade Post #1 founded in Philadelphia in 1866 was named in his honor.

 The General Meade Society was created to "promote and preserve the memory of Union Major General George Meade".
 Members gather in Laurel Hill Cemetery on December 31 to recognize his birthday.
 The Old Baldy Civil War Round Table in Philadelphia is named in honor of Meade's horse during the war.

-One-thousand-dollar Treasury Note, also called Coin notes, of the Series 1890 and 1891, feature portraits of Meade on the obverse.
-The 1890 Series note is called the Grand Watermelon Note by collectors, because the large zeroes on the reverse resemble the pattern on a watermelon.
+The one-thousand-dollar Treasury Notes, also called Coin notes, of the Series 1890 and 1891, feature portraits of Meade on the obverse.
+The 1890 Series note is called the Grand Watermelon Note by collectors because the large zeroes on the reverse resemble the pattern on a watermelon.

 The preserved head of Old Baldy, Meade's wartime horse, was donated to the Civil War Museum of Philadelphia by the Grand Army of the Republic Museum in 1979.